wartman/zjs/readme.md

 Naming modules is optional, z is smart enough to name them when requested (indeed, naming modules is not recomended).
-Here is another style of writing a z module (note the periods!):
+Here's an example of an anonymous z module (the coding style here may not be strictly 'correct', but I find it more readable):

     imports('app.bar', ['Bar', 'Bin']).        // Calling 'imports(...)' is the same as calling 'z().imports(...)' imports('app.fiz', ['Bin @ Bin2', 'Fod']). // Names can be aliased with '@' to avoid naming conflicts.